Prismatic Steenrod operations and arithmetic duality on Brauer groups: Syntomic cohomology

-where $\varphi$ is the Frobenius and $\Fil^n_{\cN} \RGamma_{\prism}$ is the $n$th filtrant of the \emph{Nygaard filtration} on prismatic cohomology.
+where $\varphi$ is the Frobenius, $\RGamma_{\wh \prism}$ is the Nygaard-completed prismatic cohomology \cite[\S 1.5]{BL22a}, and $\Fil^n_{\cN} \RGamma_{\wh \prism}$ is the $n$th filtrant of the \emph{Nygaard filtration}.
+We note that we obtain an equivalent definition using prismatic cohomology without Nygaard completion (which is the starting point of \cite{BL22a})

 Arguing as in the proof of Lemma \ref{lem: prismatic vanishing}: the associated graded of the Nygaard filtration is identified by \cite[Theorem 1.16(3)]{BS22} up to Frobenius twist as truncations of Breuil--Kisin twists of $\RGamma_{\ol{\prism}}(\wh{X}/A)$, which are concentrated in degrees $[0,d]$.
-Therefore, $\Fil^n_{\cN} \RGamma_{\prism}(\wh X) $ is also concentrated in degrees $[0,d]$.
+Since $\RGamma_{\wh \prism}(\wh X) $ is tautologically complete with respect to the Nygaard filtration, we deduce that $\Fil^n_{\cN} \RGamma_{\wh \prism}(\wh X) $ is also concentrated in degrees $[0,d]$.
 Hence $\RGamma_{\syn}(\wh X; \Z_p(n))$, being the derived fiber of a map between complexes concentrated in degrees $[0,d]$, is itself concentrated in degrees $[0,d+1]$. \end{proof}

 \begin{prop} Let $X := \Spec R$ be a smooth affine scheme of relative dimension $d$ over $ \Z_p^{\cyc}$.
 Then for all $n \in \Z$, $\Hsyn^i(X; \Z_p(n))$ vanishes for $i \notin [0,d+2]$.\footnote{We suspect that this bound can be improved to $[0,d+1]$.} \end{prop}